 Here is a lovely Viognier from Chili.
 It scores predictably well in somm tests.
 It is under $10 in most shops so it is a nice place to start and to see if you like the varietal.
 However, the French wine above is a better bang for your buck since it is an example of really nice Viognier.

-Want to try making your own.
+Want to try making your own?
+You should not do this.
+But you could.
 Here’s a kit.